ElinoreHagman/pokedex-project/README.md

 # Pokemon card collection

 I wanted to get more familiar with Typescript and GraphQL so I found a fun little Pokémon API that I could play around with.
+I used [MUI](https://mui.com/) for most of the components.

 ### Stack

 - React
 - TypeScript
-- Node
 - GraphQL
 - Apollo Client